-Marcella A. Bell, Esq., Director.
-Ms. Bell is a graduate of Loyola Marymount University and the University of West Los Angeles School of Law, where she served on the Moot Court Board of Governors.
+Marcella A. Bell, Esq., Independent Administrator and Director.
+Ms. Bell is the principal of the Law Offices of Marcella A. Bell.
+She served as Director of the OIA from August 2000 through March 28, 2015, and she became the Independent Administrator effective March 29, 2015.
+She is a graduate of Loyola Marymount University and the University of West Los Angeles School of Law, where she served on the Moot Court Board of Governors.
 Her legal experience is primarily in the areas of civil rights and alternative dispute resolution.
-Ms. Bell was an attorney with the Law Offices of Sharon Lybeck Hartmann firm from 1995 to 2003.
-As Director of the OIA, Bell supervises day-to-day operations of the OIA and its staff.
-She also decides fee waiver applications and petitions for expedited proceedings, selects neutral arbitrators based on parties' responses, speaks with neutral arbitrators about their selection and the progress of their cases, compiles and analyzes statistical data, and answers substantive questions from claimants and attorneys.
+Ms. Bell was an attorney with the Law Offices of Sharon Lybeck Hartmann from 1995 to 2003, and the Law Offices of Sharon Oxborough from 2003 to March 2015.
+Ms. Bell supervises the overall operation of the OIA and its staff.
+She also decides fee waiver applications and petitions for expedited proceedings, supervises the neutral arbitrator selection process, speaks with neutral arbitrators about their selection and the progress of their cases, compiles and analyzes statistical data, and answers substantive questions from claimants and attorneys.
 She also reviews neutral arbitrators disclosures to ensure that the disclosure required by Ethics Standard 12(b) is made and is timely, and the Standard 8 disclosures provided by the OIA are served on the parties.
-Ms. Bell speaks with neutral arbitrators about the status of their cases, monitoring the progress of those open more than 15 months.
-She served as a volunteer attorney at the West Los Angeles Domestic Violence Prevention Clinic from 1998 to 2000.
+Ms. Bell supervises the overall operation of the OIA, meets with Ms. O'Neal and Ms. Armas monthly regarding the status of cases, and writes the Annual Report.
+She also meets quarterly with the AOB, where she reports on the work of the OIA.

-Stephanie L. O'Neal, Esq., Assistant Director.
+Stephanie L. O'Neal, Esq., Director.
 Ms. O'Neal is a graduate of Dartmouth College and UCLA School of Law.
 She also holds a Masters in Urban Planning from UCLA.
 Her legal experience is primarily in the areas of civil rights and alternative dispute resolution.
-Ms. O'Neal was an attorney with the Hartmann firm from 1996 to 2003.
-At the OIA, Ms. O'Neal reviews arbitrator applications and fee waiver applications, decides fee waiver applications and petitions for expedited proceedings, selects neutral arbitrators based on parties' responses, speaks with neutral arbitrators about their selection and the progress of their cases, and answers substantive questions from claimants and attorneys.
+Ms. O'Neal was an attorney with the Hartmann firm from 1996 to 2003, and the Oxborough firm from 2003 to March 2015.
+At the OIA, Ms. O'Neal reviews neutral arbitrator applications and fee waiver applications, decides fee waiver applications and petitions for expedited proceedings, supervises the neutral arbitrator selection process, speaks with neutral arbitrators about their selection and the progress of their cases, and answers substantive questions from claimants and attorneys.
 She reviews neutral arbitrators disclosures to ensure that the disclosure required by Ethics Standard 12(b) is made and is timely, and the Standard 8 disclosures provided by the OIA are served on the parties.
-Ms. O'Neal speaks with neutral arbitrators about their cases, monitoring the progress of those open more than 15 months.
 She also assists Ms. Bell in supervision of the OIA and its staff.
-Ms. O'Neal is an adjunct instructor in the UCLA Extension Paralegal Training Program, and an adjunct assistant professor at Los Angeles Valley College, where she teaches Business Law.
+Ms. O'Neal is an adjunct instructor at Los Angeles Valley College where she teaches Business Law.